apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 ## Timeline

 The milestones are _estimates_ and the number of versions may vary according to the needs and the state of progress of the process.
-In other words, Camel v4 may be released earlier than expected.
+In other words, Camel v4 could be released earlier than expected.

 - Feb 2023: Camel 4.0 milestone 1
 - Mar 2023: Camel 4.0 milestone 2
 - Apr 2023: Camel 4.0 RC1
-- May 2023: Camel 4.0 LTS (LTS until 4.1 release)
+- May 2023: Camel 4.0 LTS (until 4.1 release)
-- Aug 2023: Camel 4.1 LTS (LTS until Jun 2024)
+- Aug 2023: Camel 4.1 LTS (until Jun 2024)
 - Oct 2023: Camel 4.2
-- Dec 2023: Camel 4.3 LTS
+- Dec 2023: Camel 4.3 LTS (until Dec 2024)

 For Camel 3, only LTS versions are released twice a year.
 This means the Camel v3 schedule is as follows:

-- Dec 2022: Camel 3.20 LTS
+- Dec 2022: Camel 3.20 LTS (until Dec 2023)
-- Jun 2023: Camel 3.21 LTS
+- Jun 2023: Camel 3.21 LTS (until Jun 2024)
-- Dec 2023: Camel 3.22 LTS (last planned Camel v3 release so last version supporting Java 11 until Dec 2024)
+- Dec 2023: Camel 3.22 LTS (until Dec 2024.
+Last v3 release supporting Java 11.)

 Each Camel 3 LTS release will contain fewer new features and improvements than before, because our focus and work shifted to Camel v4.